-Head of DFID ZImbabwe
+Head of DFID Zimbabwe and South Africa

 We work in Zimbabwe to help provide basic needs, encourage sustainable livelihoods and support a peaceful democratic transition.